LINOSNCHENA/JAVA-Concurrent-programming-and-OOP/READMe.md

 # STAND ALONE TASKS IN PROGRAMMING

 The application is a collection of some of the various important aspect in Java programming paradign.

-## List of tasks and demonstrations
+The follwing are the ten identified tasks

 1. Access Modifies & Abstract class
 2. functions & procedures